nikostourvas/optimal_sampling/README.md

 # Optimal Sampling

-### Aims
-1. Determination of optimal number of samples for accurate estimates of genetic diversity
-2. Determination of optimal number of loci for accurate estimates of genetic diversity
+Scripts for the determination of optimal number of samples/loci for accurate estimates of genetic diversity.

 ### Description
 - One script for H<sub>e</sub>, H<sub>o</sub>, Ar, Allele detection (optimal_sampling.R).